ankurkhemani/acr-builder/README.md

-## ACR builder forked under AppPlatPerf
+## ACR builder forked under AppPlatPerf organization
 #### Build

 Run `docker build --rm -t acr-builder .`.
 Note that acr-builder is intended to be used as a docker image.